 Great finish by Ryan, three weeks ahead of schedule!

 Ryan has built a killer facility.
 It embodies our GoDaddy spirit, which is energetic, innovative and passionate…it’s just a great place to get work done.

 I’ve served community institutions for nearly 40 years and I’ve never experienced a miracle of such proportions as the Midtown Exchange.

 You have been exceptional to work with – it’s great to have built a partnership with your strong team.
 Ryan has set the bar!

-Ryan led the transformative development and construction of the 2 Million SF regional headquarters for State Farm.
+Ryan led the transformative development and construction of the 2 Million SF regional headquarters for a Fortune 100 company.
 See how it came to life in this time lapse video.